feldoh/ScariaContaminationPatch/README.md

 Scaria is basically the zombie virus and as we all know zombies are weak to headshots.
 Any headshot on a pawn with scaria will blow their head off immediately.

 This is configurable in the mod settings to protect your own faction and visitors from the instant-kill mechanic.

+If you're finding it's happening too often for your liking you can either tune down the chance for an instant kill or increase the cooldown ticks.
+Remember at speed 1 there are 60 ticks a second so if you want a critical headshot at most every 10 seconds you'd set it to 600.

 ## Renaming Scaria
 To improve the cohesion of playing with Scaria like the zombie virus this mod adds translations to rename Scaria to Zombie Virus.